devs-des1re/qof/README.md

 qof | Quickly Organize Files!

+What is this app for?
+===
+If you have a messy folder and want to organize the type of files, click *Add*, first enter the name of the folder.
+Then enter the extension of the type of file.

 How to use?
 ===
 **1.** Of course you have to download the file first! *[Click Here](https://github.com/devs-des1re/qof/releases/tag/v1.0.0/qof.v1.0.0.msi/)*